researchspace/researchspace/README.md

 SBT will resolve some dependencies and present the SBT prompt.

-Once being in the SBT console, run `~jetty:start` which will compile all sources and start the jetty server.
+Once in the SBT console, run `~jetty:start` which will compile all sources and start the jetty server.
 The tilde `~` will make SBT to watch source directories for changes in order to trigger incremental compilation, so any change to the server-side or client-side sources triggers re-deployment, which takes no more than a few seconds until they are picked-up by Jetty.

-It may take a few minutes to complete on the first run; it should be quicker on subsequent runs.
+Note, it may take a few minutes to complete starting the platform on the first run; it should be quicker on subsequent runs.

-You should see console output similar to
+You should see console output similar to:

 ```
 *************************************************************************************